 - If you are lucky enough to have a friend (like me) to share starter with you (let me know and I’ll send), then you are good to go.
 Otherwise, you can easily make your own starter in about a week.

 - It is best to make bread when your starter is “hungry” meaning it has recently been fed, has at least doubled in 8 hours, has peaked and is starting to drop.

 - If you keep your starter in the fridge and it has been fed within the past 7 days, you can use it directly from the fridge, but remember to keep feeding it weekly.

 - Feeding your starter calls for discarding (perfect time to share) all but 1/2 cup and adding 1/2 cup of warm water and 3/4 cup + 2 TBS bread flour . . . mix well and leave, covered, at room temperature until it has risen an inch or two and then return it to the refrigerator.
 If you are baking, let it rise for 8 hours until it peaks; if you a just doing a weekly feeding, do not let it peak, just let it get going and then return to the fridge.

-- For Olive Bread, substitute 1/2 Cup whole wheat flour for a cup of the bread flour (ie: 3 Cups bread flour and 1 Cup whole wheat flour).
+- For Olive Bread, substitute 1 Cup whole wheat flour for a cup of the bread flour (ie: 3 Cups bread flour and 1 Cup whole wheat flour).
 After stretching your proofed dough, turn it onto a lightly floured surface and press out.
 Add 3/4 Cup mixed pitted olives and press in lightly.
-Roll the dough over, jelly roll style and then form into a ball and place in the parchment lined bowl and place in the fridge while the dutch oven heats and bake in the same manner as the plain bread.
+Roll the dough over, jelly roll style and then form into a ball and place in the parchment lined bowl, dust with flour and place in the fridge while the dutch oven heats and bake in the same manner as the plain bread.